matesze41/vitmma19-pw/README.md

 ### Project Information

-- **Selected Topic**: [Enter Topic Name Here, options: AnkleAlign, Legal Text Decoder, Bull-flag detector, End-of-trip delay prediction]
+- **Selected Topic**: Bull-flag detector
-- **Student Name**: [Enter Your Name Here]
+- **Student Name**: Máté Szendrey (GFTYRV)
-- **Aiming for +1 Mark**: [Yes/No]
+- **Aiming for +1 Mark**: No

 ### Solution Description

-[Provide a short textual description of the solution here.
-Explain the problem, the model architecture chosen, the training methodology, and the results.]
+Did not plan to integrate the model intoa  real time solution so the task is the classification of OHLC data segments.
+Into one of the flag groups.

 ### Extra Credit Justification

-[If you selected "Yes" for Aiming for +1 Mark, describe here which specific part of your work (e.g., innovative model architecture, extensive experimentation, exceptional performance) you believe deserves an extra mark.]
+Although not aiming for +1, I implemented hyperparameter optimization on wandb.
+When Evaluating my models after training I used advanced metrics such as ROC-AUC curves and PR curve

 ### Docker Instructions